HalienCoder/Grafana-Prometheus-Flask-App/README.md

 - Save the dashboard by clicking the **disk icon** in the top-right corner and providing a name (e.g., “Flask App Monitoring”).

 Now, you should see the Flask app metrics being scraped and displayed in Grafana!

----

-That’s the end of the documentation!
-You've successfully containerized your Flask app with Prometheus and Grafana, allowing you to monitor and visualize application performance.
-Feel free to tweak the metrics and dashboard further!